 In January and March 2019, plaintiffs filed three putative class action complaints in the U.S. District Court for the Southern District of New York against numerous financial institutions, including DBAG and the Corporation.
 The complaints allege that the defendants, members of the panel of banks that provided U.S. Dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress USD LIBOR submissions from February 1, 2014 through the present.
 These actions were consolidated, and on July 1, 2019, the plaintiffs filed a consolidated amended complaint.
 On March 26, 2020, the court granted the defendants' motion to dismiss, dismissing all claims against DBAG and the Corporation.
 Plaintiffs have appealed that decision to the US Court of Appeals for the Second Circuit.
 Briefing of the appeal is complete.
 On December 28, 2020, DYJ Holdings, LLC filed a motion to intervene in the appeal as named plaintiff and proposed class representative, as one of the original named plaintiffs has withdrawn and dismissed its claims and the other two named plaintiffs have expressed a desire to withdraw from the case.
 On January 7, 2021, defendants filed a motion to dismiss the appeal for lack of subject matter jurisdiction.
-Briefing of both motions is complete.
+On April 6, 2021, the court granted the motion to intervene and denied defendants' motion to dismiss the appeal.
+On April 28, 2021, the court dismissed the City of Livonia and Hawaii Sheet Metal Workers plaintiffs from the appeal.

 In August 2020, plaintiffs filed a non-class action in the U.S. District Court for the Northern District of California against several financial institutions, including DBAG and the Corporation, alleging that U.S. Dollar LIBOR has been suppressed through the present.
 On November 10, 2020, plaintiffs filed a motion for a preliminary and permanent injunction; briefing of that motion is complete.
 On November 11, 2020, certain defendants moved to transfer the action to the SDNY; briefing of that motion is complete.
+On May 24, 2021, plaintiffs filed a motion for an order to show cause why the Court should not order plaintiffs' previously requested injunction prohibiting the enforcement of LIBOR.
+Defendants moved to strike the motion.
+On June 3, 2021, the court issued an order (i) denying defendants' motion to transfer the action from California to New York, (ii) denying defendants' motion to strike as invalid plaintiffs' May 24 motion and (iii) setting a hearing for the injunction motions for September 9, 2021.